 According to recent reports, Nokia is returning to the smartphone market.
 Microsoft recently announced it’s offloading of Nokia’s old feature phone business to a Foxconn subsidiary and a Finnish company called HMD Global.

 HMD will be managed by an experienced group of mobile industry leaders.
-Arto Nummela, who previously held senior positions with Nokia and is currently the head of Microsoft’s Mobile Devices business for Greater Asia, Middle East and Africa as well as Microsoft’s global Feature Phones business, will serve as CEO on a closing of the Microsoft transaction.
+Arto Nummela, who previously held senior positions with Nokia and is currently the head of Microsoft’s Mobile Devices business for Greater Asia, Middle East, and Africa as well as Microsoft’s global Feature Phones business, will serve as CEO on the closing of the Microsoft transaction.

 Nokia is doing this to ensure that quality handsets are released because it is the goodwill of Nokia that will be at stake if the devices are inferior.
 FIH Mobile, the Foxconn subsidiary will be the manufacturer of the new HMD smartphones and tablets.

 The agreement includes HMD’s access to Nokia’s vast arsenal of mobile patents.
-As to when will we get to see the Nokia handsets and tablets and with what version of Android, that is still under wraps.
+When will we get to see the Nokia handsets and tablets and with what version of Android, is still under wraps?